abrugsch/GBCartSlurp/README.md

 # GBCartSlurp
 Dumps Gameboy and Gameboy color cartridges with a suitable reader.
-Code is based on the original Inside Gadgets [GBCartRead](https://github.com/insidegadgets/GBCartRead) for arduino but modified to work with the wiringPi library on the Pi.
+Code is based on the original @insidegadgets [GBCartRead](https://github.com/insidegadgets/GBCartRead) for arduino but modified to work with the wiringPi library on the Pi.
 The hardware consists of a Raspberry Pi and 2 MCP23017 I2C 16 way port expanders. configuration to be documented once the design is finalised

 ### Deps:
 [wiringPi](https://projects.drogon.net/raspberry-pi/wiringpi)